 Teagan Batstone (June 27, 2006 – December 10, 2014) was found dead in the trunk of her mother’s car on December 10, 2014, in Surrey, BC.
 Teagan’s biological mother, Lisa Batstone, was convicted of 2nd murder and was sentenced to 15 years in prison before being eligible for parole.
-The defence filed an appeal of the conviction and sentence in September of 2019.
+The defence filed an appeal which is currently under review seven years later.

 Teagan was a bright, happy, loving girl who attended Grade 3 at Rosemary Heights Elementary School in South Surrey, BC prior to being killed.
 She loved running, gymnastics, tennis, and animals, but Teagan loved nothing more than her two brothers (8 and 3 years old at the time) who lived in Ottawa.
 At the time of her death, Teagan was in the primary custody of her biological mother but she spent tons of time with her Dad in Vancouver and at her other family home in Ottawa, Ontario.
 She stayed in Ottawa during much of the summer, March break and Christmas and the entire family travelled to Vancouver each spring for “Teagan presents Vancouver” which allowed her brothers to visit her school and for her to share her favourite parks, stores, restaurants etc. Only 8 years old at the time of her death, this senseless act of violence could and should have been prevented.